khibma/update-hosted-feature-service/README.md

 # update-hosted-feature-service

 This Python script turns an MXD into a service definition (SD) file.
 Your ArcGIS.com account is searched for a matching service.
-The SD file is uploaded to your ArcGIS.com account, the existing service is deleted, and the uploaded SD file is published.
+The SD file is uploaded to your ArcGIS.com account, the existing service is overwritten with new content.

+##### Note!
+This script was updated August 29, 2014 - The script no longer deletes and re-creates the feature service.
+It now will overwrite it in place.
+This means the original itemID of the feature service is maintained and any webmaps that referenced the feature service will continue to work.

 See more information on the [associated ArcGIS Blog post](http://blogs.esri.com/esri/arcgis/2014/01/24/updating-your-hosted-feature-service-for-10-2/).
 The original blog post for ArcGIS 10.1 can be found [here](http://blogs.esri.com/esri/arcgis/2013/04/23/updating-arcgis-com-hosted-feature-services-with-python/).